 Embryos and donors available Pustertaler breed

-In collaboration with our company veterinarian we produce embryos exclusively in a natural way on the farm.
+In collaboration with our company veterinarian, we produce embryos exclusively in our breeding facility using natural methods.

 The mares or heifers selected based on breed requirements are subjected to the necessary gynecological and health checks before superovulation.

-It is possible to agree, after contacting us, on possible donor pairings and available breeders.
+It is possible to agree, after contacting us, on possible donor matings and available breeders.

 CHARACTERISTICS